jackharrhy/canvasTutorial/README.md

 canvasTutorial
 ==============

-canvasTutorial is small python based web server that runs a few pages that showcase the HTML5 canvas element
+canvasTutorial is small python based web server that runs a few pages that showcase the HTML5 canvas element.

+It is also my first GitHub repo.

+Main reason I did this is to learn more about Web, Python & Github development.

 Version
 -------